d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ### Fetch Stage

 The next executable binary can be fetched from DRAM via the system bus we just created.
-The size of bytes is 32 since the the length of one instruction in RISC-V is always 4 bytes.
+The size of bits is 32 since the the length of one instruction in RISC-V is always 4 bytes.
 (Note: The length of one instruction can be 2 bytes in the compressed instruction set.)